-Mysteries are presented as units, with lessons (or mysteries) within units building upon one another.
-For example the Human Machine unit has four mysteries: Why do your biceps bulge?, What do blind people see?, How can some animals see in the dark?, and How does your brain control your body?
-Another example is the unit on Invisible Forces with these mysteries: How could you win a tug-of-war against and elephant?, What makes bridges so strong?, How can you go faster down a slide?, and What can magnets do?
+Each topic is presented as a unit, with three to eight lessons (called mysteries) within each unit that build upon one another.
+For example, the Human Machine unit has four mysteries: Why do your biceps bulge?, What do blind people see?, How can some animals see in the dark?, and How does your brain control your body?
+Another example is the unit on Invisible Forces with these mysteries: How could you win a tug-of-war against an elephant?, What makes bridges so strong?, How can you go faster down a slide?, and What can magnets do?

 Brief videos use film footage, animations, and other illustrations with voice-over instruction to do an excellent job of teaching the material.
 The videos stop frequently for an activity or discussion.
 Parents lead students through a discussion and a variety of activities that engage student interest.
 Parents or teachers should be able to lead any discussion based upon what they have just watched.
 It doesn’t appear necessary to watch in advance.
 However, parents or teachers do need to gather supplies for the activities in advance by first looking at the prep page found under “Get Activity Supplies” for each exploration.
 This page includes links to worksheets and answer keys to print out as well as the list of any other resources you will need.
 Activities sometimes require nothing more than paper and pencils.
 They often will use just a few simple resources such as sugar cubes, washable markers, a paper plate, a food storage container, and pencils for an activity having to do with rocks and weathering.
 The discussion and activities help students think through scientific concepts, learn practical applications, and begin to apply the scientific method.